ModifiedCommand/MinecraftSplashes/README.md

 # Minecraft Splashes

-All Minecraft Splashes for Java Edition in JSON format
+All Minecraft Splashes for Java Edition in Bedrock JSON format

 ## Versions